jaymorgan/Viewport_Monkey/README.md

 Add a div and monkey to an HTML page to show you the viewport size

-Handy for developing a Responsive Design, to see the size of the viewport when the window resizes.
+Handy for developing a Responsive Design, to see the size of the viewport when your page layout breaks, giving you a number to base a media query on.
+I used something like this to develop my portfolio site and found it very useful.

 Just link to jQuery...